 The Free Application for Federal Student Aid (FAFSA) informs Brescia University of a student’s grant, loan, and work study eligibility from federal and state sources.
 The Financial Aid Office also uses this information to determine need-based institutional fund eligibility.
-Students who have previously filed the FAFSA may renew their application online using their PIN from last year.
-Kentucky residents should file their FAFSA as soon as possible after January 1st in order to receive the maximum amount of state assistance.
+Students who have previously filed the FAFSA may renew their application online using their FSA ID from last year.
+Kentucky residents should file their FAFSA as soon as possible after October 1st in order to receive the maximum amount of state assistance.

 The student is asked to sign and return the financial aid award letter to the Financial Aid Office within two weeks of the date of the letter.
 By signing the award letter, the student is asking Brescia University to retain those funds in the student’s name for the next academic year.